 Azeem Rafiq: Former Yorkshire all-rounder's solicitor urges investigation into alleged racism to be completed by April

-Yorkshire all-rounder Azeem Rafiq's solicitor claims the independent investigation into claims of institutional racism at the club risks “legitimising racism” if it’s not concluded soon; Rafiq, who made the allegations last August, said he was left "on the brink of suicide"
+Yorkshire all-rounder Azeem Rafiq's solicitor claims the independent investigation into claims of institutional racism at the club risks "legitimising racism" if it’s not concluded soon; Yorkshire say investigation is extremely important "for the game of cricket and for sport more widely"

 Azeem Rafiq's solicitor has urged Yorkshire to complete their investigation into claims of institutional racism at the club by April.